-- · Select a Camera/Calibration for both preview and program feed by clicking on the calibration name. - Detect Calibration [D]: Detects the calibration of the current image.
+- Select a Camera/Calibration for both preview and program feed by clicking on the calibration name. - Detect Calibration [D]: Detects the calibration of the current image.
 Click this button (or press the D button) if the tracked calibration is off from the actual field lines.
+The calibration can be cleared using the keyboard shortcut BACKSPACE.